Chrismofer/UDPsender/README.md

 # UDPsender

-A Python GUI application for controlling a device over UDP.
-This application provides a simple interfce to send text commands to a chosen IP and port.
+A Python GUI for controlling a device over UDP.
+This application provides a simple interface to send text commands to a chosen IP and port.

-## Features

-- **Easy Connection**: Simple GUI to connect to your device's network
-- **Input box**: Command input box to send text strings to the device
-- **Real-time Logging**: View sent and received responses, save and clear command history

 ## Quick Start